10-Speed/eslint-config-ten-speed-react/docs/CONTRIBUTING.md

 # CONTRIBUTING

 ## Adding rules
-- Modify code and create a pull-request to `main` branch
+- modify code and create a pull-request to `main` branch

+## Debugging
+- for local development use [yalc](https://github.com/wclr/yalc)

 ## Release
 - make sure all new changes are in `main` branch